mpolacek/lists/1001-albums.md

 - [ ] 967.
 Dizzee Rascal - Boy in Da Corner
 - [ ] 968.
 The Mars Volta - De-Loused in the Comatorium
 - [ ] 969.
 Lightning Bolt - Wonderful Rainbow
-- [ ] 970.
-Elephant - The White Stripes
+- [X] 970.
+The White Stripes - Elephant
 - [ ] 971.
 Kings of Leon - Youth and Young Manhood
 - [ ] 972.
 Rufus Wainwright - Want One
 - [ ] 973.
 The Thrills - So Much for the City